FY25 Endowments: AI and Crypto to the Moon

 We analyze annual endowment returns to offer a plausible explanation for MIT, Stanford, and Michigan’s spectacular FY25 results.
 The evidence points to AI and digital-asset themes.

-FY25 endowment grades are in.
-Most of the university endowments that we track in MPI Transparency Lab are in the 11–12% return range for the fiscal year ended June 30, 2025.
-Three are notably higher:
+- Most endowments we track in MPI Transparency Lab landed in the ~11–12% range (FY ended June 30, 2025).

-These results sit ~200–300 bps above both the Ivy “cluster” and a simple global 70/30 portfolio (MSCI ACWI / Bloomberg Agg), which we estimate at 13.2% for the period.
+- That’s ~200–300 bps above the Ivy “cluster” and above a simple global 70/30 (MSCI ACWI / Bloomberg Agg) that we estimate at ~13.2%.

 What FY25 market conditions should have implied